Orders

 A limit order is triggered once the stop price is reached.

-Ensures a trade is executed at a specific price or better, but may remain unfilled if the market moves past the limit price.
+Ensures execution at a specified price or better but may remain unfilled if the market moves past the limit price.

-Useful when traders want precise control over execution price while limiting downside risks.
+Useful for traders who want precise control over their exit price while still limiting downside risk.

 Protecting against downside risk by setting automatic exit points.